fraspass/lsbm/README.md

 ## Reproducing the results in the paper

-The figures in the paper could be reproduced using the following files:
+The figures in the paper could be reproduced using the following files in the directory `scripts`:
 - Figure 1: `sim_pictures_intro.py`;
 - Figure 3: `sim_pictures.py`;
 - Figures 4 and 5: `sim.py`;
 - Figure 6: `harry_potter.py`;
 - Figure 7 and 8: `drosophila.py`.

-For security reasons, the ICL network data have *not* been made available, but the code to run the quadratic model and truncated power basis spline model are available in `icl.py`.
-Similarly, `icl_gp.py` reproduces the same models under an explicit Gaussian process setting.
+For security reasons, the ICL network data have *not* been made available, but the code to run the quadratic model and truncated power basis spline model are available in `scripts/icl.py`.
+Similarly, `scripts/icl_gp.py` reproduces the same models under an explicit Gaussian process setting.